jaromir-sukuba/nvm/readme.md

 Buttons functions:
 INPUT - by clicking this button, instruments toggles between Input 1 and Input 2 on the 4-pin LEMO connector.
 ZERO - this function enables zeroing measured value (by subtracting constant voltage offset measured at the instant of enabling the function).
 Each range has it's offset value and is independent of other ranges.
-Zeroing is disabled by second button press.
+Zeroing for given range is disabled by second button press.
 FILT - pressing this button displays analog filter, digital filter and NPLC settings.
 Each hit of the button moves focus to next setting (value is changed by pressing UP/DOWN controls), third hit returns to default measurement display.
 ACAL - pressing this button starts ACAL procedure and saves the calibration constans into EEPROM memory.
 TRIG - not used in this firmware revision.